ray-project/ray/doc/source/ray-core/scheduling/placement-group.rst

 Placement group scheduling is asynchronous.
 The `ray.util.placement_group` returns immediately.
 You can block your program until the placement group is ready using the `ready` (compatible with ``ray.get``) or `wait` (block the program until the placement group is ready) API.
-**It is recommended to verify placement groups are ready** before using it to schedule tasks and actors.
+**It is recommended to verify placement groups are ready** before using them to schedule tasks and actors.

 .. tabbed:: Python